Get A Guy To Notice You - Competing For His Attention

 Men don’t usually feel too bad for their opponent after they’ve scored a victory, and they’re still able to maintain that friendship with those that they’ve competed against.
-If you’ve ever witnessed any prize fights or MMA fights, you’ll note how quickly they embrace and get past the competition when it’s over.
+If you’ve ever witnessed any prize fights or MMA fights, you'll note how quickly men embrace and get past the competition when it's over.

 Women, on the other hand, learn that they’re not supposed to be very competitive or triumph over another woman or even another man at their expense.

 A woman’s competitiveness usually can’t be shared openly or even jokingly around other people.

 What happens is that the desire for competition that we all have - even women - it becomes pushed under the surface, and sometimes it can’t fight its way out